XpressAI/xircuits.io/docs/main/tutorials/getting-started-with-xircuits.md

 # Getting Started with Xircuits in JupyterLab

 Welcome to Xircuits!
-This tutorial will walk you through installing Xircuits, starting it, and running a basic "Hello World" example in JupyterLab.
+This tutorial will walk you through installing Xircuits, starting it, and running a workflow in JupyterLab.

 ## Installation